dongle-the-gadget/FakeUpdate/README.md

 If you're too lazy to type it yourselves, here you come:

---t: Change the title (default: Configuring critical Windows Updates)
+--t: Change the title (default: Working on updates)

 --i (previously --p): Text for indicator